CorndelWithSoftwire/DevOps-Course-Workshop-Module-05/during_the_workshop.md

 Now for something more complicated.
 In Module 04 we worked with a legacy application called the Chimera Reporting Server.
 In the remainder of this exercise we are going to convert that application to using Docker.
 This process is sometimes called "dockerising" or "containerising" an application.

-Fortunately, we already have dockerfiles for each part of the application.
+Fortunately, we already have Dockerfiles for each part of the application.
 You can find these in [./dockerfiles](./dockerfiles).

 When you download [./dockerfiles/run.sh](./dockerfiles/run.sh), make sure to create it with LF line endings so it can run in the Linux container.

 This application will run slightly differently to the previous module.
 The `webapp` container will still serve a simple website, but the `cliapp` container behaves slightly differently.
-From reading the dockerfile and associated script can you work out what it will do?
+From reading the Dockerfile and associated script can you work out what it will do?

 To complete this section you then need to complete the following tasks: